SIR ISAAC NEWTON (1643-1727)

 The refraction of light through a glass prism.

-Sir Isaac Newton was one of the first scientists to investigate color theory.
-Around 1671-72 he discovered the origin of color when he shone a beam of light through an angular prism and split it into the spectrum - the various colors of the rainbow.
-This simple experiment demonstrates that color comes from light - in fact, that color is light.
+Around 1671-72, Sir Isaac Newton discovered the origin of color when he shone a beam of light through an angular prism and split it into the spectrum - the various colors of the rainbow.
+This simple experiment demonstrated that color comes from light - in fact, that color is light.
+Scientists investigate the objective properties of color while artists explore its subjective visual effects.

 CLAUDE MONET (1840-1926)